MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-web-app-node-sign-in-call-api-prepare-app.md

 ms.service: active-directory
 ms.subservice: ciam
 ms.topic: how-to
-ms.date: 11/27/2023
+ms.date: 01/27/2024
 ms.custom: developer, devx-track-js
+#Customer intent: As a developer, I want to learn about how to prepare my Node.js web app so that I can call a web API
 ---

 # Prepare app to call an API in a Node.js web application

-In this article, you prepare the app project you created in [Tutorial: Prepare your customer tenant to sign in users in a Node.js web app](tutorial-web-app-node-sign-in-prepare-tenant.md).
+In this article, you prepare the app project you created in [Tutorial: Prepare your customer tenant to sign in users in a Node.js web app](tutorial-web-app-node-sign-in-prepare-tenant.md) to call a wen API.
 This article is the second part of a four-part guide series.

 ## Prerequisites